-Hong Kong profits tax has been provided at the rate of 16.5% on the estimated assessable profits arising in Hong Kong during the year (2014: 16.5%), unless the Group's subsidiaries did not generate any assessable profit amount in Hong Kong during the year or the Group's subsidiaries had available tax losses brought forward in prior year to offset the assessable profits generated during the year.
+Hong Kong profits tax has been provided at the rate of 16.5% (2015: 16.5%) on the estimated assessable profits arising in Hong Kong during the year, unless the Group's subsidiaries did not generate any assessable profits arising in Hong Kong during the year or the Group's subsidiaries had available tax losses brought forward from previous year to offset the assessable profits generated during the year.
 Taxes on profits assessable elsewhere have been calculated at the rates of tax prevailing in the jurisdictions in which the Group operates.